 Attendance/Appearance by Electronic Means.
-One or more Commissioners may attend or appear at a public meeting by phone or other electronic means with no declared emergency The Open Public Meeting Act is silent as to whether Board members may attend meetings by telephone or other electronic means.
-The Commission of the District determines that it is appropriate and in the best interests of the District to authorize Board members to attend or appear at a public meeting via electronic means the Zoom Platform if unable to attend in person for if such appearance can be accommodated given the place of the meeting.
-The Board member requesting to appear by electronic means is responsible for will makinge the all necessary arrangements with the Clerk of the Board in advance of the meeting.
+One or more Commissioners may attend or appear at a public meeting by phone or other electronic means with no declared emergency.
+The Board member requesting to appear by electronic means is responsible for making all necessary arrangements with the Clerk of the Board in advance of the meeting.
 To achieve excellence in government, the Board prefers all Commissioners attend in person.
-Due to the confidential nature of Executive Session topics, remote attendance will not be allowed for those sessions.

 Attendance at Community Events and Conferences.
-Commissioners-may attend community events and conferences-if they are related to the District's business.
+Commissioners may attend community events and conferences if they are related to the District's business.
 Commissioners will annually budget for the attendance of Commissioners at community events and conferences.
 Any community events and conferences outside the approved budget will be brought to the Board for approval.

 Board members are expected to coordinate with or notify the Clerk of the Board of their planned schedule of attendance for the upcoming several months of attendance at activities and events.
-Individual board members may be offered specific opportunities to represent the District on official business.
-When visiting local Elected Officials, the board member whose election district the visit occurs will be offered the opportunity first.